miso-lims/walkthroughs/0-original-walkthrough.md

      is used together with the Order to show the pool is ready to be sequenced.
      Tick this box.
   1. _Volume_: Enter a pool volume.
-1. In the _Pooled Elements_ section, use the search box to find the dilutions created previously.
-1. For each dilution, press the _+_ button to add the dilution to the pool.
 1. Click _Save_.
+The pool must be saved before you can add library aliquots to it.
+1. In the _Available Library Aliquots_ section, use the search box to find the aliquots created previously.
+Select each aliquot and click the _Add_ button at the top of the table to add it to the pool.

 ## 7.3 Creating an Order
 Orders are created on the pool to be sequenced, and include the quantity of sequencing